CarlosDorival/demoblaze/README.md

 # demoblaze
-resolucion of challenge automation web
+resolution of challenge automation web
 # notes

 -  for execute the test for first time in cypress use on terminal of visual code: